github/docs/content/osmand/map/map-styles-and-parameters.md

 ### OsmAnd

-OsmAnd style is the default style of map rendering.
-It offers details about the city such as streets, buildings, transport stops, etc.
+OsmAnd style is the default style of map rendering, general purpose style.
+It offers details about the city such as streets, buildings, transport stops, etc. Simplified rendering to have cleaner maps in the populated cities.
+Key features: contour lines, routes, surface quality, access restrictions, road shields, paths rendering according to SAC scale, whitewater sports features.

 ![Map styles](/assets/images/map/ms-1.png)